sassoftware/esp-studio-examples/Basic/lua_parse/README.md

 5. The Lua window generates multiple events from the JSON string.

 #### train_data
 1. For demonstration purposes, sensor data input is simulated by uploading a CSV file to a Source window (train_data).
 The CSV data enters this Source window through a file and socket connector.
-To view the CSV data, see the attached file [trainData.csv](trainData.csv).
+To view the CSV data, see the [trainData.csv](trainData.csv) file.
 2. The message broker RabbitMQ connects to train_data using a subscriber connector.
 RabbitMQ transforms the CSV data into a JSON string.

 The order in which connectors start is specified with connector groups.
 For more information about subscriber and publisher connectors, see [SAS Event Stream Processing: Overview to Connectors](https://documentation.sas.com/?cdcId=espcdc&cdcVersion=default&docsetId=espca&docsetTarget=p1nhdjrc9n0nnmn1fxqnyc0nihzz.htm).